pranavisai/Web_development_projects/readme.md

         3. The app can then make a request to the third party to authenticate the user.
         4. Granted the permission, then the app will receive an authorization code.
 This allows to check to make sure that the user actually successfully signed on.
         5. To go a step further, exchange of authentication code for an Access Token is done and saved into the database as it is valid longer than the authentication token.

-## React.js
-1. Front End JavaScript library for building user interfaces.
-2. CodeSandbox -> A browser based development environment which allows to instantly deploy whatever is built. (https://codesandbox.io/)
-3. Required dependencies for React -> react and react-dom.
-4. react-dom render variables -> what to show and where to show it (write this using JS scripting).
-5. Inside the react module is a JavaScript compiler called "Babel". (https://babeljs.io/)
-6. Through the use of Babel, next-generation JS gets converted down into a version of JavaScript that can be read by every single browser.
-7. To run a react project after npm i in the project do npm run dev.

-## Rendering HTML elements in React
-1. Provided codes in the form of files for understanding in React folder.
-2. {first_name + " " + last_name} in *ES6* -> {`${first_name} ${last_name}`}.

-## React Components
-1. When we want to create our own custom components files to use it in any other file, we need to add the `export default {function_name}` and in the file to be imported add `import {function_name} from "{file_name}"`.
-2. We can also import variables in a similar way.
-3. To import more than one variable or function that is not default, we use export `{function_name, variable_name}` and in the imported file use `import {function_name, variable_name}`.
-4. To import everything from the other file we can use `import * as name_given from {file_name}`.
-To call the particular function or variable, the format will be name_given.function or name_given.variable.

 ## JavaScript ES6
 1. ECMAScript 2015 was the second major revision to JavaScript.
 ECMAScript 2015 is also known as ES6 and ECMAScript 6.